RadioShack

 RadioShack (formerly written as Radio Shack) is an American electronics retailer that was established in 1921 as a mail-order business focused on amateur radio.
-Its parent company was purchased by Tandy Corporation in 1962; Tandy ended mail order, shifted to retail by opening small stores staffed by people who knew electronics, greatly reduced the number of items carried, and replaced name-brand products with private-label items from lower-cost manufacturers.
+Its parent company was purchased by Tandy Corporation in 1962; Tandy ended mail order, shifted to retail by opening small stores staffed by people knowledgeable in electronics, greatly reduced the number of items carried, and replaced name-brand products with private-label items from lower-cost manufacturers.
 These moves were successful and the brand grew.

-In the late 1970s, the company branched into personal computers, and in the 1990s, it began to focus on wireless phones and de-emphasize the hobbyist market.
+In the late 1970s, the company branched into personal computers, and in the 1990s, it began to focus on wireless phones and de-emphasizing the hobbyist market.
 RadioShack reached its peak in 1999, when Tandy operated over 8,000 stores in the United States, Mexico, and Canada, and under the Tandy name in The Netherlands, Belgium, Germany, France, the United Kingdom, and Australia.
 However, its sales strategy increasingly competed with big-box stores and dedicated wireless phone retailers, and it fell into decline.

 In February 2015, after years of management crises, poor worker relations, diminished revenue, and 11 consecutive quarterly losses, RadioShack was delisted from the New York Stock Exchange and subsequently filed for Chapter 11 bankruptcy.
 In May 2015, the company's assets were purchased by General Wireless, a subsidiary of Standard General, for US$26.2 million.
 In March 2017, General Wireless and subsidiaries also filed for bankruptcy and RadioShack announced plans to shift its business primarily online.
-RadioShack was acquired by Retail Ecommerce Venture and RadioShack operated primarily as an e-commerce website with a network of independently owned and franchised RadioShack stores.
-In May 2023, the El Salvador-based franchisee Unicomer Group acquired control of the worldwide RadioShack business.
+RadioShack was acquired by Retail Ecommerce Ventures and RadioShack operated primarily as an e-commerce website with a network of independently owned and franchised RadioShack stores.
+In May 2023, the El Salvador based franchisee Unicomer Group acquired control of the worldwide RadioShack business.